MicrosoftDocs/connected-spaces/articles/web-app-add-alerts.md

 3. Sign in with your work or organization account.

-4. In the Power Automate screen, connect your Microsoft Dataverse, Teams, and Outlook accounts, and then select **Connect**.
+4. In the Power Automate screen, Microsoft Dataverse will automatically be connected for you.
+If you have Teams and Outlook licenses, those apps should also be connected for you.
+If you need to connect them manually, at the bottom of the screen, select the **More info** (three dots) button next to each source, and then sign into the apps to connect them.
+Select **Continue** when you're ready to move forward.

     ![Screenshot of Power Automate screen showing sources.](media/alerts-configure-sources.JPG "Screenshot of Power Automate screen showing sources")

-5. In the next Power Automate screen, enter the desired values for the Outlook and Teams fields, and then select **Save** in the upper-right corner of the screen.
+5. In the next Power Automate screen, select the down arrow in the **Team ID** field.
+The Team ID will automatically be filled in when you do this.
+Select **Save** in the upper-right corner of the screen when you're done.

     ![Screenshot of Power Automate screen with Teams and Email fields.](media/alerts-configuration.JPG "Screenshot of Power Automate screen with Teams and Email fields")